2014 DX110

-' is a sub-kilometer asteroid, classified as near-Earth object of the Apollo group, approximately 30 meters in diameter.
+' is a sub-kilometer asteroid, classified as a near-Earth object of the Apollo group, approximately 30 meters in diameter.
 It passed less than 1 lunar distance from Earth on 5 March 2014.
 With an absolute magnitude of 25.7, this asteroid is potentially the largest asteroid to come inside the orbit of the Moon since on 4 August 2013.
 The close approach was webcast live by Slooh and Virtual Telescope.